-Calculating the capital requirement for operational risk using the basic indicator method means that the capital requirement is determined in relation to the company's net interest income and other
+Calculating the capital requirement for operational risk using the basic indicator approach means that the capital requirement is determined in relation to the company's net interest income and other revenues.
+Assessment of the operational risk is based on incidents experienced, events in the rest of the banking industry, and intrinsic risks.